mfcal223/Cplusplus/Exercises/Exercises_1_00.md

     z.announce();
 }
 ```
+The `Zombie object z` is created on the stack.
+Since it exists only inside this function, if you don’t call `announce()` in here, you’ll never be able to use it outside.

+---

 > Note: declare the two free functions in a shared header is optional for this module; the subject doesn’t require it.
-Since each `.cpp` includes `Zombie.hpp` (for the class) and defines one free function, `main.cpp` can forward‑declare them or include a small extra header if you prefer.
+Since each `.cpp` includes `Zombie.hpp` (for the class) and defines one free function, `main.cpp` can forward‑declare them.

-If you like the forward‑declare approach, add at the top of `main.cpp`:

 ```cpp
 Zombie* newZombie(std::string name);
 void randomChump(std::string name);
 ```

+(Original exercise demanded specific files, so no extra headers were allowed.
+But that would be an alternative to declare them in main.cpp)

+---

-## 5) `main.cpp` (simple tests that show both stack & heap usage)
+5. Create `main.cpp` (simple tests that show both stack & heap usage)

 * Demonstrates lifetime differences and destructor prints.